Making the most from your hay sales..

 Bale weights can vary greatly due to baler tension, bale size, and moisture.
 It is critical for buyers to know approximate bale weight when possible in order for them to make price comparisons.

 - Small Squares - If you are selling small squares we suggest you purchase fish scale to get an average weight on your bales.
 Inexpensive digital scales can be purchased on Amazon for as little as $9.

 - Big Square & Rounds - Estimating the bale weights of big square and rounds is not as simple.
 Unless your baler has a built in scale we suggest the following two options...

 Listed below are things to consider when taking pictures of your forage.

 - Capture Color - When purchasing dry hay many people want to see it's color.
 The ideal time to take a picture is right after baling before any bleaching occurs.
 If your hay is already bleached out take a close-up picture while pulling some hay back to expose its color under the surface.

 - Get a Closeup - In order to illustrate the texture or consistancy of your hay

-- Storage - Take a picture that shows where and how the forage is stacked, espeically for hay being stored outside.
+- Storage - Take a picture that shows where and how the bales are stacked, espeically for hay being stored outside.
 Many buyer may be interested in seeing what kind of storage/stacking method is used as that can often make a difference in how the quality is upheld.